Federal Government Regulated

 Preparing Children for Kindergarten

-Our program is highly involved with the School Readiness Goals initiative to continually strengthen and develop community-wide partnerships dedicated to aligning efforts to ensure that all children are prepared for success in kindergarten and beyond.
-Partnerships with schools and school districts have provided the opportunity for Head Start children to visit kindergarten classrooms, collaborate with Head Start staff and public elementary school staff, exchange child assessment data and discuss kindergarten classroom placement.
-Below are our school readiness goals and objectives.
+Our program actively participates in the School Readiness Goals initiative, building community partnerships to align efforts for kindergarten success and beyond.
+Collaborations with schools and districts allow Head Start children to visit kindergarten classrooms, facilitate staff cooperation, exchange child assessment data, and discuss classroom placement.
+Our school readiness goals and objectives are listed below.

 School Readiness Goal: Children exiting Head Start will have the skills necessary for success in school

-- Through effective curriculum, individualized instruction, and supportive teacher/child interactions, children will show developmental progress across all domains (social emotional, physical and health, cognition and general knowledge, language and literacy development, and approaches to learning).
+- Child Development: Through effective curriculum, individualized instruction, and supportive teacher-child interactions, children will demonstrate developmental progress across all domains (social-emotional, physical and health, cognition and general knowledge, language and literacy development, and approaches to learning).

-- Through increased family engagement, families will become lifelong learners and advocates for their child's education.
+- Family Engagement: Increased family involvement will empower families to become lifelong learners and advocates for their child's education.

-- Through increased focus on community demographics and prudent fiscal management, the program will provide increased services for younger children and their families.
+- Program Sustainability: By focusing on community needs and sound financial management, the program will expand services for younger children and their families.

 644(a)(2)(G)